zayez/galigens/README.md

 npm start
 ```

-## Requirements

-- Display a list of the rovers available.
-- Allow the selection of a rover.
-- Display a list pictures taken from a selected rover.
-- Possibility of date choices.

 ## Scope

+- Minimalistic.
-- Mobile / Web only.
+- Web only.
-- No back-end; should only persist data in the browser.
+- No back.
+Only persist data in the browser.
 - No CSS Framework.

 ## References